-New England’s reign at the top lasted just one week, after suffering a loss to the San Francisco 49ers on Sunday night.
-The Pats tumbled three spots and into fourth place.
+New England’s reign at the top of KP’s NFL Power Rankings lasted just one week, after suffering a loss to the San Francisco 49ers on Sunday night.
+The Pats tumbled three spots to fourth place.

 The Texans are back following a big victory over the Colts, with Peyton Manning and the Broncos also in the mix, after a dominating performance against the Ravens.

 After Houston and Denver, it’s the 49ers in third place, followed by the Patriots.
 Atlanta and Seattle both gained significant ground, yet remain in fifth and sixth place, respectively.

 Meanwhile, the Washington Redskins took a share of the NFC East lead, hold the division tiebreaker and earned a spot in this week’s top ten.